Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/3-extract-text.md

 - Generate "smart thumbnails" centered around the subjects of the images
 - Recognize famous people and landmarks in the images

 It is the OCR feature that will enable the Contoso Travel site to extract text from images.
-In this unit, you will modify Contoso Travel to use the Computer Vision API.
+In this unit, you will modify Contoso Travel to use the Computer Vision API to extract text from photos uploaded to the site.

 ## Subscribe to the Computer Vision API